-Course Name: IB Film SL/HL Department: HS Arts Dept

-Grade Level(s): 11-12

-Prerequisite: Completion of Introduction to Film elective with a B+ or above (recommended) or recommendation from English/Arts teacher
+Course Name: IB Film SL/HL Department: HS Arts Dept Credit: 2.0 Length: 2 years Grade Level(s): 11-12 Prerequisite: Completion of Introduction to Film elective with a B+ or above (recommended) or recommendation from English/Arts teacher

 Course Description: Film is a powerful and stimulating art form and practice.
 The DP film course aims to develop students as proficient interpreters and makers of film texts.
 Through the study and analysis of film texts, and through practical exercises in film production, the film course develops students' critical abilities and their appreciation of artistic, cultural, historical and global perspectives in film.
 Students examine film concepts, theories, practices and ideas from multiple perspectives, challenging their own viewpoints and biases in order to understand and value those of others.
 DP film students experiment with film and multimedia technology, acquiring the skills and creative competencies required to successfully communicate through the language of the medium.
 They develop an artistic voice and learn how to express personal perspectives through film.
 The film course emphasizes the importance of working collaboratively.
-It focuses on the international and intercultural dynamic that triggers and sustains contemporary film, while fostering in students an appreciation of the development of film across time, space and culture.
-DP film students are challenged to understand alternative views, to respect and appreciate the diverse cultures that exist within film, and to have open and critical minds.
+It focuses on the international and intercultural dynamic that triggers and sustains contemporary film, while fostering in students are challenged to understand alternative views, to respect and appreciate the diverse cultures that exist within film, and to have open and critical minds.